business4s/decisions4s/website/docs/features/rules.md

 ```
 <!-- @formatter:on -->

 So what is `Expr`?
-It's an expression that can also be statically rendered into a string.
+It's an expression that can be statically rendered into a string.
 <!-- @formatter:off -->
 ```scala
 trait Expr[+Out] {